Overview

 Alaska pollock is a medium-sized, slender whitefish with a silvery-gray back and a lighter, almost white belly.
 It resembles cod in shape and appearance, but has a slightly softer texture and a more subtle color.

 This fish species is common in the North Pacific Ocean, especially in the Bering Sea and the Gulf of Alaska.
-These seas, besides being cold, are rich feeding grounds for many fish species.
-The ideal spot for this die-hard.
+These seas are, besides being cold, rich feeding grounds for many fish species.
+The ideal place for this tenacious eater.

-Alaska pollock has a mild, slightly sweet flavor and a soft texture.
-This makes it an accessible fish that's popular with a wide audience.
-These qualities also make it excellent for marinades and seasonings.
-Grill, bake, and fry!
+Alaska Pollack has a mild, slightly sweet taste and a soft texture.
+This makes it an accessible fish species loved by a wide audience.
+Additionally, these characteristics ensure that the fish is perfectly suited for marinades and seasonings.
+Get grilling, baking, and frying!

 Preparation: